mgimond/Intro-to-git-GitHub/push_repo_to_github.md

   `git push -u origin master`

-   If you are prompted for a username/password, this is refering to your Github account (and not your school account).
+   If you are prompted for a username/password, recall that the password is the Token you created up on GitHub.

 <img src="img/git_push.PNG" width=450 />